enickel/hidmacros-macros/README.md

    d.
 Press _compile_.
    e.
 Press _save configuration_.

- >Note: You can find macro sample codes in the _Macros_ folder of this repository.
+ >Note: You can find sample codes in the _Macros_ folder of this repository.

+ >Note: You MUST replace the default values of variables as usernames, passwords and ip addresses in the examples you get in our repository before execute it.

+ >Note: In the examples, the prefix _"script-"_ means a macro template and _"custom-"_ means a specific instance of a template with custom values.

  >Note: You can make an alias for your keyboards in the _Devices_ tab using the button _Rename_.

  ### Execute a Macro